NFL Playoff Bracket 2019: Picks and Predictions for AFC, NFC Wild Card

 NFL Playoff Bracket 2019: Picks and Predictions for AFC, NFC Wild CardDecember 28, 2018

-The NFL season is nearly complete, but there is still plenty of playoff spots to be determined before we head into wild-card weekend.
+The NFL season is nearly complete, but there are still plenty of playoff spots to be determined before we head into wild-card weekend.

 Three spots remain up for grabs—with two in the AFC and one in the NFC—and the seeding scenarios are even wilder.

-The Baltimore Ravens and Pittsburgh Steelers are fighting for the AFC North while the winner of the Indianapolis Colts vs. Tennessee Titans game will clinch the final AFC playoff spot.
+The Baltimore Ravens and Pittsburgh Steelers are fighting for the AFC North, while the winner of the Indianapolis Colts vs. Tennessee Titans game will clinch the final AFC playoff spot.

 The Minnesota Vikings clinch the final NFC wild-card spot with a win, but a loss and a Philadelphia Eagles win would give the defending Super Bowl champions a chance to repeat.